alphaparrot/gcmtools/README.md

 and basemap, but it includes useful things like a function for area-weighted math and a function for computing the streamfunction and plotting the Hadley cells.

+## Installation

+You can either download and build/use from this repository, or you can use pip:

+``pip install gcmtools``

 ## Usage